 - The inspection will be through taking in an inspection of the roof; testing of electrical appliances; checking plumbing and heating and looking for signs of pest infestation and dry rot.

 - Having had the forethought to get a home inspection report you will now have the leverage to defer payment of the appraisal fee should you be dissatisfied with the proposed handling of repairs.

 One final word of caution.
 You should apply the same precautionary principles to the home itself as you did to the

-homebuying process.
+buying a home process.
 Again, don’t let your heart rule your head.
-Your dream home might require as much hard work – the addition or removal of features, for example – as did laying the foundations earlier in the process.
+Your dream home might require as much hard work.
+Like addition or removal of features, for example – as did laying the foundations earlier in the process.